ewmiller/vue-york-times/README.md

 - Continue building out Most Popular page.
 Look into creating Article Modal component to display summary of article when clicked on (then with link to the real thing).
 - Deploy back end API to Heroku or similar service.
+- Implement improved navigation features (big back arrow in top left corner, or link to home, also make nav links work)

 Next Up: